-2nd Redundancy Port: View-only field that shows the port on the Managed Industrial PoE switch acts as the secondary redundant port.

-Role of 1st/2nd Redundancy Port: View-only field.
-It shows the role (Head, Member and Tail) that the port acting as the first/secondary redundant port plays when the Chain protocol is chosen.
+- 8.1st/2nd Redundancy Port: The port of the Managed Switch acts as the first/second interface of the Fast Redundantcy. - 9.Role of 1st/2nd Redundancy Port: Shows the role (Head, Member and Tail) that the port acting as the first/secondary redundant port plays when the Chain protocol is chosen.
 It will show "--" when the Fast Ring v2 protocol is chosen.